saleor/saleor-docs/docs/dashboard/catalog.md

 ### Adding a Category

-Click on the [[Add&nbsp;Category]] icon to enter a new set of products.
+Click on the [[Add&nbsp;Category]] button to enter a new set of products.
 Enter the category name, description, and SEO-optimized information the same way as you would with an individual product.
 When finished, click [[Save&nbsp;Category]] in the bottom right corner and then add a widescreen banner photo that will appear at the top of the screen when customers view the category.

 ![Adding category](assets/dashboard-catalog/15.jpg)